-Sunny Tampa also is home to a diverse population of about 350,000, and the cost of living requires an income of around $44,000.
+Sunny Tampa also is home to a diverse population of about 400,000, and the median household income is around $53,800.

-With two hospitals and 17 health care centers, you can count on getting high-quality medical care in Tampa.
+With several hospitals and health care centers, you can count on getting high-quality medical care in Tampa.

 27. Charleston, South Carolina

-You can live comfortably in Charleston on an income of around $55,000, and the median home value here is $336,500, says Zillow.
+You don't need deep pockets to live comfortably in Charleston.
+The median household income is around $64,000, and the median home value here is $357,744, says Zillow.